 Contexts and perspectives are always changing.
 We live within adaptive systems full of adaptive challenges.
 To thrive, we always need to be adapting to the dynamic nature of life.
 Identifying trends and anticipating the likely change gives me more time to respond positively.

 When adapting, it’s still really important to leverage the strengths and assets I already have, and continually be building new ones.
 Recognising how my skills and experience can be applied in new and changing contexts.
 A regular rhythm of iterating keeps you nimble.

 As I close this blog series reflecting on 20 years of Dynamic4, the main thing I’ve learnt – and keep learning, is that everyone is making it up as they go.
 There’s no master plan.

-I think the best we can do is always start with building empathy with people to keep our focus on making a positive impact.
+I think the best we can do is to always start with humility and build empathy with people to keep our focus on making a positive impact.
 To do this, we need to actively create our purpose – not be on an endless search for it or wait for it to be revealed.
 Building daily happiness habits helps us be in a healthy headspace which makes all of this much easier and helps us adapt and respond positively to change.

 Most of all… be curious and have fun!